IGME-202-2231/project-1-Auden-Clifford/README.md

-# Project PROJECT_NAME
+# Project SPINNERSCORGE

 [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet)

 ### Student Info

--   Name: YOUR NAME
+-   Name: AUDEN CLIFFORD
--   Section: ##
+-   Section: #02

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: topdown
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: follows player
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: heathbar; tied to rotational velocity (you die when you stop spinning)
--   End Condition: _How does a game/round/level end?_
+-   End Condition: game ends when the player dies; the object is to get as high a score as possible before that happens
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: kills and time; time acts as base points, kills multiply score

 ### Game Description

-_A brief explanation of your game.
-Inculde what is the objective for the player.
-Think about what would go on the back of a game box._
+SPINNERSCORGE, beyblades with guns.
+In spinnerscorge, you play as a spinner/top and must survive as long as possible against other spinners.
+If you stop spinning your out of the game, you loose rotation speed by being hit by other spinners and gain rotation when you get kills.
+Whenever two spinners collide they both lose some rotation speed and go flying apart!
+However, the player is equipped with a gun which can chip away at enemy spinner's rotation at range.
+The player only regains speed from kills done via bumping into enemies.
+Therefore the player must use the gun to slow down enemies and then go in for the kill at melee range.

 ### Controls

 -   Movement
-    -   Up:
+    -   Up: W
-    -   Down:
+    -   Down: S
-    -   Left:
+    -   Left: A
-    -   Right:
+    -   Right: D
 -   Fire:

 ## You Additions

-_List out what you added to your game to make it different for you_
+The additions I made are the health system being tied to rotation, and the unique way kills effect said health system.

 ## Sources